nikhiljainnnn/Hacktopus-Prime/README.md

-# CyberShield - Cyber Safety Platform
+#CyberShield - Cyber Safety and Platform to spread Awareness

-A comprehensive cyber safety platform designed specifically for different demographics in India.
-This platform raises awareness, educates users, and empowers them to recognize, prevent, and respond to cyber threats.

-## 🛡️ Features

-### Core Features
-- **Threat Awareness**: Learn about common cyber threats in India including phishing, UPI scams, OTP fraud, and identity theft
-- **Demographics-Based Guidance**: Tailored safety tips for students, professionals, homemakers, rural users, and senior citizens
-- **Interactive Quiz**: Test your cyber safety knowledge with an educational quiz
-- **Resource Center**: Tools, guides, and emergency contacts
-- **Emergency Contacts**: Quick access to official helpline numbers
+CyberShield is an innovative Cyber Safety Platform designed to educate, protect, and empower users against a wide range of cyber threats.
+With an interactive and user-friendly interface, this platform addresses cybersecurity challenges faced by students, professionals, and everyday internet users.

+**Core Features**

+**User Authentication & Authorization**
+Secure login and registration system, with encrypted password storage and role-based access control.

+**Interactive Cyber Safety Quizzes**
+Test knowledge with dynamic quizzes on phishing, scams, identity theft, and other cybersecurity threats.

+**Real-Time Risk Alerts**
+Notifications and warnings for suspicious activity and potential cyber threats.

+**Admin Dashboard**
+Manage users, quizzes, and monitor platform usage statistics in one place.

+**Responsive Design**
+Works seamlessly across devices, ensuring accessibility for all users.

 ### Key Sections
 1. **Home**: Overview with statistics and quick access to different sections
 2. **Threats**: Detailed information about common cyber threats with examples and prevention tips
 3. **Demographics**: Personalized safety guidance for different user groups
-4. **Resources**: Downloadable guides, safety tools, and official resources
-5. **Quiz**: Interactive assessment to test and improve cyber safety knowledge
+4. **Quiz**: Interactive assessment to test and improve cyber safety knowledge
+5. **Report**: Report incedent regarding the cyber crime

 ## 🚀 Getting Started